 The Florence Academy’s Master of Arts in Studio Art, with its focus on traditional methods, provides training in drawing and painting to art educators seeking to use these skill-based techniques in their classrooms.
-The program is designed to provide the knowledge and develop the skill set of MA participants from a variety of backgrounds and levels of experience.
+The program is designed to develop the knowledge and skill set of MA candidates from a variety of backgrounds and levels of experience.

-Participants in the program begin with an introduction to methods used in traditional atelier training; checking proportions, values, shapes, edges, value scales, etc., as well as incorporating contemporary approaches to paint handling and materials.
-Great emphasis is placed on working from life, and learning how to translate directly from nature.
+Participants in the program begin with an introduction to methods used in traditional atelier training; checking proportions, values, shapes, edges, etc., while simultaneously incorporating contemporary approaches to paint handling and materials.
+Great emphasis is placed on working from life and learning how to translate directly from nature.

-Initial projects help to build skill and confidence and progress to make use of more sophisticated techniques and methods.
-The program ultimately provides participants with invaluable and transferable skills that can be taught and demonstrated to their own students in class, as well as applied to their own artistic work.
+Initial projects help to build foundational skills and confidence, before advancing to make use of more sophisticated techniques and methods.
+The program ultimately provides participants with invaluable and transferable skills that can be taught and demonstrated to their own students in class, as well as applied to their personal artistic work.

-MA participants may choose to attend year one and/or year two in person or remotely.
-The 3rd year session is held in person in Italy.
-Students studying in person will spend two summers studying at facilities at St. Peter’s University, Jersey City, NJ, and their third and final summer in Florence, Italy, at The Florence Academy of Art campus.
+MA candidates may choose to attend year one and/or year two in person or remotely.
+The third year session is held in person in Italy.
+Students studying in person will spend two summers studying at our satellite campus, St. Peter’s University, Jersey City, NJ.
+All students will attend their third and final summer in Florence, Italy, at The Florence Academy of Art campus.
 The city of Florence’s connection with the Renaissance, through the many monuments and museums located in its historic center, will greatly aid the participants’ artistic training, as well as enrich their ability to inspire their own students.

 FAA’s Master of Arts in Studio Art will be of interest to: